markimus-maximus/AirBnB-Data-Modelling/README.md

 Using the hyperparameter tuning and multiple iteration functions, the best metrics and hyperparameters were determined.
 Interestingly, the best RMSE score in the validation subset was linear regression.
 The RMSE for each of the estimators are shown in Figure 2.

 ![image](https://user-images.githubusercontent.com/107410852/202473562-05292fa3-4601-4f59-8e13-3c1bf7a36a93.png)
 Figure 2.
-Best RMSE values for each of the estimators. labels = mean RMSE score, +/-1 SD
+Best RMSE values for each of the estimators. +/-1 SD

 By plotting the training and validation sets next to eachother it was apparent that there was a varying degree of overfitting for all estimators tested (Figure 3).